vk6flab/signals/README.md

 Similarly, if you have an interesting file in whatever format, feel free to add a pull request.

+If you are looking for examples of files to decode, here's another resource containing audio and other metadata maintained by [Dave W1HKJ](https://www.w1hkj.org/modes/).

 Have fun.

 73 de Onno VK6FLAB